gbechara/gcpdemos/devopsdemo1/lab.md

 ## Optional step : Set up Workstations

-A Workstations Cluster and Config has been set up by the terraform script if you have used it.
+A Workstations Cluster and Config has been set up by the terraform script.
 You may need to build a custom image containing node and other dev related options.
 To do this

 In .workstationdemo2/ set env